 - Explaining its decision. - Notifying you of the right to a Level 3 appeal if the dollar value of the drug coverage you are requesting meets a certain minimum.
-If the dollar value of the drug coverage you are requesting is too low, you cannot make another appeal and the decision at Level 2 is final.
+If the dollar value of the drug coverage you are final.

 • Telling you the dollar value that must be in dispute to continue with the appeals process.